phil12k/Node.js-notes/README.md

 -BodyParser : Used as a middleware to get input response-body.
 It parses the rep.body to read its key-value pairs.

+-PromiseChaining: with .then().catch() to call multiple methods without nesting and creating complex code

 Plans: